Chris Jasper: Early life and career

-In 1984, the six-member group disbanded, primarily due to tax and other financial problems that did not involve the younger members of the group.
+In 1984, the six-member group disbanded.
 Jasper, Marvin, and Ernie decided to remain with CBS and record as "Isley-Jasper-Isley" while the older Isley brothers departed the label and unsuccessfully sued the younger brothers and CBS Records in an attempt to prevent the younger brothers from recording for CBS.

-Isley-Jasper-Isley was a self-contained, self-produced trio with Jasper as lead singer and continuing his role as the primary songwriter, producer, and arranger.
+Isley-Jasper-Isley was a self-contained, self-produced trio with Jasper as lead singer and continuing his contributing role as a songwriter, producer, and arranger.
 The trio released three albums on CBS Records.
-Jasper wrote and sang lead on the group's biggest hit, "Caravan of Love", which was covered by English recording artist the Housemartins, who made the song a #1 international hit.
+Jasper wrote and sang lead on the group's biggest hit, "Caravan of Love", which was covered by the British band the Housemartins, becoming a number one international hit.

-In 1987, Isley-Jasper-Isley disbanded when Ernie Isley resigned from the group, left CBS, and released a solo album on another label.
-Marvin Isley rejoined The Isley Brothers and toured with the band.
-Ernie Isley later rejoined the older brothers and currently tours with brother Ronald billing themselves as "The Isley Brothers".
+In 1987, Isley-Jasper-Isley disbanded.
+In 1990, Ernie released a solo album on another label.
+In 1991, Marvin rejoined Ronald as The Isley Brothers, with Ernie following suit later the same year; following Marvin's retirement due to complications with diabetes in 1997, Ronald and Ernie have been the main performers carrying on the Isley Brothers name.

-Jasper continued on as a solo artist and released two albums on his CBS-Associated label, Gold City Records, including the #1 R&B hit "Superbad" in 1988, a song which emphasized the importance of education, a theme Jasper continues to emphasize in many of the songs he has written since his days with the Isleys.
+Jasper continued on as a solo artist and released two albums on his CBS-Associated label, Gold City Records, including the #1 R&B hit "Superbad" in 1988, a song which emphasized the importance of education, a theme Jasper continued to emphasize in many of the songs he wrote after his days with the Isleys.
 In 1989, Jasper wrote, produced and performed on "Make It Last" for Chaka Khan's CK album.
-To date, Jasper has released 16 solo albums, including 4 gospel albums.
+In all, Jasper released 16 solo albums, including four gospel albums.

 Jasper's January 2013 release titled Inspired: By Love, By Life, By The Spirit was a compilation of love songs as well as socially conscious and spiritual tracks.
 In May 2014, he released The One, reminiscent of the soulful R&B and funk music he wrote for the Isleys.

 In 2016, he released Share With Me with a cover of the Billy Preston hit, "You Are So Beautiful", and a track called "America", a tribute to the nation and a call to come together.
 In April 2018, Jasper pre-released a double-A single "The Love That You Give/It's a Miracle" from his 15th solo CD Dance With You.
-In 2019, Jasper released a "covers" album entitled "For The Love Of You" which included versions of some of the songs Jasper wrote for The Isley Brothers, including the title track, as well as some well-known R&B and pop classics, including renditions of Sam Cooke's "Nothing Can Change This Love," Marvin Gaye's "God Is Love," and Van Morrison's "Have I Told You Lately."
+In 2019, Jasper released a "covers" album entitled "For The Love Of You" which included versions of some of the songs Jasper contributed to with The Isley Brothers, including the title track, as well as some well-known R&B and pop classics, including renditions of Sam Cooke's "Nothing Can Change This Love," Marvin Gaye's "God Is Love," and Van Morrison's "Have I Told You Lately."